damianhakert/damianhakert.github.io/source/posts/2016-09-26-infrastructure-update.html.md

 on how to tackle this kind of problem.
 While there are companies that have written high-level posts, almost none of them have shared **how** they arrived at their solutions.

 One of our main issues in the past six months has been around storage.
-We built a Cephfs cluster to tackle both the capacity and performance issues of using NFS appliances.
+We built a CephFS cluster to tackle both the capacity and performance issues of using NFS appliances.
 Another more recent issue is around PostgreSQL vacuuming and how it affects performance locking up the database given the right kind of load.